rearc-data/covid-19-worldwide-ecdc/product-description.md

 [European Centre for Disease Prevention and Control | About ECDC](https://www.ecdc.europa.eu/en/about-ecdc)

 #### Data Source
 The dataset included with this product is provided in CSV, JSON, XLSX and XML.
-The following columns are included in the data files:
+The following columns are used in the dataset:

 `dateRep, day, month, year, cases, deaths, countriesAndTerritories, geoId, countryterritoryCode, popData2018, continentExp`